 Tips for a compelling introduction:

-In the body section, beef up your speech with facts and figures to bolster the credibility of your topic.
+In the body section, add facts and figures to boost the credibility of your topic.
 Make sure to develop your main ideas with precision.

 Tips for organizing the body: